-- 5.1 Durham Regional Police Services Board submitted a letter to Finance and Administration Committee for the November 12, 2019 meeting requesting \$1.5 million in additional funding above the Board's 2020 guideline of 3.2 per cent for the hiring of 20 additional officers for Durham Regional Police Services. - On November 27, 2019 Regional Council approved the 2.5 per cent target and Regional Council referred the Durham Regional Police Services Board additional funding request, above the 2.5 per cent guideline, to the 2020 budget process. - 5.3 The additional funding request in the amount of \$1.5 million in 2020 (\$2.3 million annualized) for 20 new officers is not included in the 2.2 per cent proposed budget.
-Should Finance and Administration Committee opt to proceed approval of this request would result in an additional increase to the 2020 property tax levy of 0.22 per cent.
+- Durham Regional Police Services Board submitted a letter to Finance and Administration Committee for the November 12, 2019 meeting requesting \$1.5 million in additional funding above the Board's 2020 guideline of 3.2 per cent for the hiring of 20 additional officers for Durham Regional Police Services. - 5.2 On November 27, 2019 Regional Council approved the 2.5 per cent target and Regional Council referred the Durham Regional Police Services Board additional funding request, above the 2.5 per cent guideline, to the 2020 budget process. - 5.3 On February 26, 2020, Regional Council approved the additional funding request of \$1.5 million for 2020 (\$2.3 million annualized) for 20 new officers.